 Colleges are required to

-provide any reasonable accommodation that may be necessary for equal access to
+provide reasonable accommodations that are necessary for equal access to

 education.
-They are not required to design special programs for students with
+Colleges are not required to design special programs for students with

 disabilities or have Individual Educational Plans (IEPs).